 Refer to ReptiFiles’ list of preferred feeder insect distributors for high-quality reptile food you can trust.

 Refer to ReptiFile’s list of preferred live and frozen prey distributors for high-quality reptile food you can trust.
 Note that whole prey items will always be superior to meat products, as they contain more complete nutrition (especially calcium!).

 - Beef heart supplemented with calcium

 - Ground chicken/turkey mixed with calcium powder

-- Eggs (raw or boiled)
+- Eggs, with shell (raw or boiled)

 - Fish (human-grade, whole)